Selective auditory attention: Prevalence

 The prevalence of selective hearing has not been clearly researched yet.
 However, there are some that have argued that the proportion of selective hearing is particularly higher in males than females.
 Ida Zündorf, Hans-Otto Karnath and Jörg Lewald carried out a study in 2010 which investigated the advantages and abilities males have in the localization of auditory information.
 A sound localization task centered on the cocktail party effect was utilized in their study.
 The male and female participants had to try to pick out sounds from a specific source, on top of other competing sounds from other sources.
 The results showed that the males had a better performance overall.
 Female participants found it more difficult to locate target sounds in a multiple-source environment.
 Zündorf et al. suggested that there may be sex differences in the attention processes that helped locate the target sound from a multiple-source auditory field.
-While men and women do have some differences when it comes to selective auditory hearing, they both struggle when presented with the challenge of multitasking, especially when tasks that are to be attempted concurrently are very similar in nature (Dittrich, and Stahl, 2012, p.
-626).
+While men and women do have some differences when it comes to selective auditory hearing, they both struggle when presented with the challenge of multitasking, especially when tasks that are to be attempted concurrently are very similar in nature.

 Disorder status

 Selective hearing is not known to be a disorder of the physiological or psychological aspect.
 Under the World Health Organization (WHO), a hearing disorder happens when there is a complete loss of hearing in the ears.
 It means the loss of the ability to hear.
-Technically speaking, selective hearing is not "deafness" to a certain sound message.
+Technically speaking, selective hearing is not deafness to a certain sound message.
 Rather, it is the selectivity of an individual to attend audibly to a sound message.
-The whole sound message is physically heard by the ear but the brain systematically filters out unwanted information to focus on relevant important portions of the message.
+The whole sound message is physically heard by the ear, but the brain systematically filters out unwanted information to focus on relevant important portions of the message.
 Therefore, selective hearing should not be confused as a physiological hearing disorder.
-Selective auditory attention is a normal sensory process of the brain, and there can be abnormalities related to this process in people with sensory processing disorders such as attention deficit hyperactive disorder, post traumatic stress disorder, schizophrenia, selective mutism, and in stand-alone auditory processing disorders.
+Selective auditory attention is a normal sensory process of the brain, and there can be abnormalities related to this process in people with sensory processing disorders such as autism, attention deficit hyperactive disorder, post traumatic stress disorder, schizophrenia, selective mutism, and in stand-alone auditory processing disorders.

+Target speech hearing

+Target speech hearing has been proposed for hearable devices, like headsets and hearing aids, to give wearers the ability to hear a target person in a crowd.
+This technology uses real-time neural networks to learn the voice characteristics of the target speaker, which is later used to focus on their speech while removing other speakers and noise.
+The deep learning-based device lets the wearer look at the target speaker for three to five seconds to enroll them.
+The hearable device can then cancel all other sounds in the environment and play just the enrolled speaker’s voice in real time even as the listener moves around and no longer faces the speaker.
+This could benefit individuals with hearing loss as well as sensory processing disorders.